 concentrating on feelings and emotions; look for opportunities to create laughter and joy.
 A person with dementia might not remember what you said, but they will remember how you made them feel

 ensuring physical health is looked after.
-Things like chest infections/urine infections/constipation/pain/hearing and sight loss can all make the person’s dementia seem worse.
-It is therefore important you look out for these illnesses or conditions if the person with dementia seems to be struggling more, and make sure to visit your GP
+Things like chest infections, urine infections, constipation, pain, hearing and sight loss can all make the person’s dementia seem worse.
+Therefore, it’s important you look out for these illnesses or conditions if the person with dementia seems to be struggling more, and make sure to visit your GP

 ensuring the person is eating and drinking well (never assume they are).
 Look for signs of hunger or thirst and be alert for weight loss, malnutrition and dehydration (See Sources of support for Dementia UK’s and MacIntyre’s resources on Eating and drinking)